chrisrhymes/bulma-clean-theme/docs/page-components/video.md

 ```
 {% endraw %}

+## Vimeo Video

-It is also possible to embed Vimeo videos in a similar way
+It is also possible to embed Vimeo videos in a similar way by including the vimeo.html and passing in the video id.

 {% raw %}
 ```liquid